metno/sedr/README.md

 - Assuming OGC EDR API version 1.2 (draft)
 - Few, basic tests for now
 - Will focus more on profiles (limitations within the EDR spec) like <https://github.com/EURODEO/rodeo-edr-profile> than the full EDR spec.
-- Use --rodeo-profile to force a test against the profile (will happen automatically if conformance includes the profile)
+- Use --rodeo-profile to force a test against the profile

+### Testing the sedr code to look for regressions

+For development, source a venv and run `tox p` to run all tests.

-### Understanding errors
+### Understanding errors from schemathesis

 For each "FAILED" line, you can scroll back to see the full error and, if relevant, with a curl-example to reproduce it.